Sage/ez-streams/README.md

 	.pipe(_, ez.devices.console.log);
 ```

 Note that the transform is written with a `forEach` call which loops through all the items read from the input chain.
 This may seem incompatible with streaming but it is not.
 This loop advances by executing asynchronous `reader.read(_)` and `writer.write(_, obj)` calls.
 So it yields to the event loop and gives it chance to wake up other pending calls at other steps of the chain.
-So, even thought the code may look like a tight loop, it gets processed one piece at a time, interleaved with other steps in the chain.
+So, even though the code may look like a tight loop, it is not.
+It gets processed one piece at a time, interleaved with other steps in the chain.

 ## Transforms library

 The `lib/transforms` directory contains standard transforms:

 * [`ez.transforms.lines`](lib/transforms/lines.md): simple lines parser and formatter.
-* [`ez.transforms.csv`](lib/transforms/json.md): CSV parser and formatter.
+* [`ez.transforms.csv`](lib/transforms/csv.md): CSV parser and formatter.
 * [`ez.transforms.json`](lib/transforms/json.md): JSON parser and formatter.
-* [`ez.transforms.multipart`](lib/transforms/json.md): MIME multipart parser and formatter.
+* [`ez.transforms.multipart`](lib/transforms/multipart.md): MIME multipart parser and formatter.

 For example, you can read from a CSV file, filter its entries and write the output to a JSON file with: